ReyhaneAskari/IEEE-RSS-FeedReader/ReadMe.md

 # RSS feed reader

-This project was developed at 2013 as a group of two : Reyhane Askari & Mohadese Bastan
+This project was developed at 2013 as a group of two : Reyhane Askari & <a href="https://github.com/MHDBST">Mohadese Bastan</a>

 # How to run the code